Alexis-Grimm/Alt-Monster-Week/README.md

 Increase or decrease marks on the Harm/Luck/etc. tracks by clicking on the left or right ends; no need to click on exactly the next box, though that works too.
+You can also click on one of the icons found on either side of the track, which move the track in their direction.

 The "Background" and "Bonuses/Holds" tabs are freeform text, for keeping track of stuff that isn't fully supported by the system.